 Elected by the student body, for the student body

-Nicole Allicock is the Student Body President, a member of Alpha Omicron Pi, and a proud Linguistics major.
+Nicole Allicock is the VP Policy on CCSC Executive Board.
+She is a member of Alpha Omicron Pi, and a proud Linguistics major.
 Occasionally she takes a break from talking about CCSC to talk about her other great passion -- Ferris, the far superior dining hall.

-Nathan Rosin is the Vice President of Campus Life on the CCSC Executive Board.
+Nathan Rosin is the President of CCSC Executive Board.
 He is also a member of the URC Advisory Board and a pröud COÖP leader!
 When he's not leading a tour or organizing Laser Tag, Nathan can be found eating ~delicious~ donuts from the doughnuttery at Chelsea Market!

-John Avendano is the Junior Class Vice President.
+John Avendano is the Senior Class President.
 On campus, he is also on the Men's Varsity Fencing Team, Columbia Global Brigades, and is a COÖP leader.
 In his spare time he loves going to Chipotle and watching Suits and Arrested Development.

 Jay Rappaport is a University Senator from Columbia College.
 In the Senate, Jay serves on the Rules Committee and Housing Policy Committee.
 Beyond student government on campus, Jay currently serves as the Democratic Access Center Director of the Roosevelt Institute at Columbia University, Co-Chair of Columbia University Bike Share, and a Columbia Outdoor Orientation Program (COÖP) leader.
 As he has said elsewhere, in his free time, Jay likes books, burritos, and baseball; he is a fan of the Yankees and John Steinbeck.

-Grant Pace is a representative for the Class of 2020.
+Grant Pace is a Representative for 2020 Class Council.
 He's also involved with the EcoReps, John Jay Hall Council, and Columbia Queer Alliance.
 His favorite food is cheesecake, and his go-to dining hall is Ferris.